FREE NEWSLETTER

 For many people trying to build their financial foundation, a basic tenet is establishing an emergency fund.
 In the hustle and bustle of everyday life, down in the trenches of your early career, it can seem a bit theoretical and remote.
 There are many other seemingly urgent calls on your hard-earned cash.
 Surely putting it off until you’re in a slightly better position isn’t a bad thing?
 I beg to differ.

 In my late twenties, I had the opportunity to buy into a junior partnership with a long-established company in my industry.
 The senior partner was eyeing retirement and wanted someone young with a good reputation to come onboard alongside his daughter, who was also a partner.
 Financially it was a big stretch, but just about doable for our family.
-I left my employer and jumped onboard with bright-eyed enthusiasm, thinking my future was looking bright.
+I left my employer and jumped onboard with bright-eyed enthusiasm, thinking my future was looking rosy.

 Six months into my new adventure, the relationship with my partners had turned toxic.
 Our ways of thinking and doing business were dramatically different—old school meeting new school, and neither side was willing to compromise.
 I was in a pickle.
 Financially I was “all in,” and extracting my investment to walk away would take time.
 Over the Christmas break, after much soul searching, I made the difficult choice to walk away from the partnership at the start of the new year.